The Cold War Spurred Arctic Climate Research

-A NASA research aircraft being prepared for a science mission at the Thule Air Base, which was developed during the post-war period.
+A NASA research aircraft being prepared for a science mission at Greenland’s Thule Air Base.
 (NASA/Michael Studinger via Wikimedia Commons)

 LONDON—On the agenda at the secret meeting of scientists and the top brass of the US military was the increased melting of Arctic ice and changes in the climate.